• Skip to primary navigation

 Bedroom makeover wall art from old calendar.

-I love the look, and it only cost $6.49 for the frames.
-If you like this look don’t worry because I wrote a whole post called Beautiful Botanical Prints.
-This post contains links to several places on the web where you can download pretty botanical prints for free.
+I love the look, and it only costs $6.49 for the frames.
+If you like this look don't worry because I wrote a whole post called Beautiful Botanical Prints.
+This post contains links to several places on the web where you can save pretty botanical prints for free.

 Neutral curtain rod for bedroom makeover.